SpongebBob/tabular_automl_NNI/README.md

-# How to use NNI to do Automatic Feature Engeering?
+# How to use NNI to do Automatic Feature Engineering?

 ## What is Tabular Data?

 *Tabular data is an arrangement of data in rows and columns, or possibly in a more complex structure.
-Usually we treat columns as features, rows as data.
-AutoML for tabular data including automatic feature generation, feature selection, and hyper tunning on a wide range of tabular data primitives — such as numbers, categories, multi-categories, timestamps etc.*
+Usually, we treat columns as features, rows as data.
+AutoML for tabular data including automatic feature generation, feature selection, and hyper tunning on a wide range of tabular data primitives — such as numbers, categories, multi-categories, timestamps, etc.*

 ## Quick Start

-In this example, we will shows that how to do automatic feature engineering on nni.
+In this example, we will show how to do automatic feature engineering on nni.

 We treat the automatic feature engineering(auto-fe) as a two steps task. *feature generation exploration* and *feature selection*.